 The applicant for any construction shall be solely responsible for coordinating and obtaining approval of and installing all utility connections, extensions, and facilities.
 Connections shall be installed in accordance with the standards of the servicing utility.
 In all cases where a proposed building or proposed use will involve the use of sewerage facilities and a connection to a public sewer system as defined by the Utah State Department of Environmental Quality is not available, and in all situations where a connection to a public water system approved by the Utah State Department of Environmental Quality is not available the sewage disposal and the domestic water supply shall comply with the requirements of Tooele County Health Department.
 The application for a building permit shall be accompanied by a certificate or other documentation of approval from the Tooele County Health Department and other utility servicing entities.

 Except for automobile repair, car dealerships, service stations, and storage facilities, all storage, trash areas, garage doors and other loading and unloading facilities for non-residential uses shall be screened from public view and not be visible on the front of the building.
+Large trash dumpsters in all commercial zones shall be screened from public view and not visible from the front of the building

 Off-site Improvements.